JanHerca/urantiapedia/output/wikijs/article/William_S_Sadler_Jr/Concerning_Human_Survival.md

 I have noticed that one of the criticisms registered by religious leaders about the Urantia Teachings is, that it does not offer an Atonement Doctrine, a doctrine that certain individuals feel has kept the Christian Churches intact for so many years.
 I cannot really say whether the Atonement Doctrine has or has not provided unity among the Churches, but I can offer my interpretation of a concept of _The Urantia Book_, that is much more challenging, far more rewarding and certainly more difficult than an idea of appeasing an angry God.

 What I offer here is my own interpretation of concepts of the papers.
 I am sure many of you today will reject my ideas as unsound, unfair and unscrupulous.
-I have for a time pondered in my own mind that teachings such a concept would confuse some and discourage others, but by some chance it may inspire those who accept my challenge--and these persons might start out on the trail of working very hard for a very wonderful and merciful and loving God, the God that is portrayed in _The Urantia Book_, the Universal Father.
+I have for a time pondered in my own mind that teachings such a concept would confuse some and discourage others, but by some chance it may inspire those who accept my challenge—and these persons might start out on the trail of working very hard for a very wonderful and merciful and loving God, the God that is portrayed in _The Urantia Book_, the Universal Father.

 The fascinating picture presented to us about survival; the adventure of all time an experience in all space is indeed the lure of the ages.
-It should inspire and attract all living mortals to want to embark on this voyage of progression, world by world, level upon level, until the goal of eternity is reached--that of becoming a Paradise Citizen, a Finaliter of survival status from one of the lowly worlds of space.
+It should inspire and attract all living mortals to want to embark on this voyage of progression, world by world, level upon level, until the goal of eternity is reached—that of becoming a Paradise Citizen, a Finaliter of survival status from one of the lowly worlds of space.
 This picture of the preview of the "Coming Attractions" is, in my mind, inviting all contenders to climb aboard the biggest bandwagon of all time and eternity, the greatest show in the universe.

 It almost seems presumptuous to me that this wonderful adventure to serve God and become like him is offered to all living creatures.
 But I am quite certain that the offer stands valid for ALL who are willing to accept the challenge of ascension.
 But I wonder how many accept the offer.
 Because of this question I have perused the papers on this topic and ask you the following: